woogles-io/liwords/README.md

 To have two players play each other you must have one browser window in incognito mode, or use another browser.

 10. To register a bot, register a user the regular way.
-Then run this following script, replacing the `$1` with the bot username:
+Then run this following script, replacing the `$1` with the bot username you just registered.

 `docker-compose exec db psql -U postgres liwords -c "UPDATE users SET internal_bot='t' WHERE username = '$1';"`